Skip to content

 Calculations & Formulas

 The multiplier applied to variable operating expenses to normalize them to a fully-occupied building level.
-It is calculated as the target occupancy percentage divided by the actual occupancy percentage, and is used in CAM reconciliations to prevent tenants from benefiting from artificially low costs during vacancy periods.
+Calculated as the target occupancy percentage divided by the actual occupancy percentage during the reconciliation period.

 I